MHoffmannAC/wordle/README.md

 ## Project Files

-- **Wordle_by_MHoffmann_and_ChatGPT.ipynb**: The main Jupyter notebook file containing the complete implementation of the game.
+- [**Wordle.ipynb**](https://github.com/MHoffmannAC/wordle/blob/main/Wordle.ipynb): The main Jupyter notebook file containing the complete implementation of the game.
-- **wordle_class.md**: Brief overview of the wordle class summarizing its attributes and methods.
+- [**wordle_class.md**](https://github.com/MHoffmannAC/wordle/blob/main/wordle_class.md): Brief overview of the wordle class summarizing its attributes and methods.
 - **README.md**: This file, providing an overview of the project and instructions for use.

 -----